 JoAnne Wilkins has enjoyed being a part of the Education Commission of the States team for more than 30 years.
 She has worked with all departments and is responsible for designing and implementing databases and information systems in support of the mission, as well as maintaining and supporting existing software.
 Prior to Education Commission of the States, JoAnne and her husband managed a remote fly fishing guest ranch in Colorado.
 Wilkins received her bachelor’s degree from Southern Oregon University and holds several industry certifications.
 In her free time, she loves visiting her children, spending time in nature and volunteering with a Destination Imagination school enrichment program.

 Micah Ann Wixom

-Kate Wolff is the external affairs coordinator for the Arts Education Partnership (AEP) and a member of Education Commission of the States’ State Relations team.
+Kate Wolff is the assistant director of the Arts Education Partnership and a member of Education Commission of the States’ State Relations team.
 In this dual role, Kate works closely with AEP partner organizations across the country to engage and inform their efforts to expand access to the arts in education and serves as a resource on broader education policy issues for Education Commission of the States Commissioners and states in the mid-Atlantic and Eastern parts of the U.S. Prior to joining Education Commission of the States, Kate served in the U.S. Department of Health and Human Services, in a variety of capacities in the Office of the Secretary, the Office of Intergovernmental and External Affairs, and the Administration for Children and Families.
 Kate enjoys living in our nation’s capital, taking advantage of free museums and getting around the city car-free.

 Julie Rowland Woods